 Or else, in more simple words, a post that will help you learn how to get an emotional support animal letter for your dog.

-How to Get an Emotional Support Dog Letter?
+How to Get an Emotional Support Letter for My Dog?

 An emotional support dog letter is a legal document that will help you certify your dog as an ESA.